The program.

 • We quickly executed our ideas using rapid prototyping to drive development

-• We defined the product features most important to customers and analyzed competitive experiences
+• We defined the product features most important to customers and analyzed competitive experiences, testing early prototypes to validate functionality

 Accelerated Design Web Development Process.png